Striped burrowing frog

-The striped burrowing frog (Ranoidea alboguttata) is a species of burrowing frog in the subfamily Pelodryadinae of the family Hylidae.
+The striped burrowing frog (Cyclorana alboguttata) is a species of burrowing frog in the subfamily Pelodryadinae of the family Hylidae.
 It occurs throughout much of Australia, from northern New South Wales, through eastern and northern Queensland and into eastern Northern Territory.
 This species was once included in the genus Litoria or Cyclorana.

 Description

 The female of this species grows up to 85 mm in length and the male can reach an adult length of 70 mm.
 It is brown, olive or green dorsally, with darker blotches.
 There is usually a pale yellow or yellow-green stripe down the back, and a dark streak runs from the snout, through the eye and the tympanum, breaking up down the flanks.
 This stripe has lateral skin fold above it.
 The backs of the thighs are dark, almost black, with large white, with some flecks brown on the throat and chest.
 The skin of the back has scattered warts and ridges.
 The belly is granular, but the throat and chest are smooth.
 The toes are half webbed.
 The tympanum is distinct.